 TJ’s has a strip of this running on the wall beside each of the booths and a tub of chalk on each table to allow their patrons to draw or write on the walls.
 I suspect this is something the management has to keep a close eye on, but we didn’t see anything inappropriate on our visit.
 Quite the contrary, we thought it added a bit of fun to the experience.

-We started with TJ’s Onion Ring and Fry Basket ($6, see photo below).
+We started with TJ’s Onion Rings and Fry Basket ($6, see photo below).
 It was a generous serving, with a strip of onion rings down one side and a mound of fries filling the remainder of the tray (it was more tray than basket).

 Both were very good and well seasoned, but the onion rings stood out.